itenium-be/Talk-DesignPatterns/CheatSheet.md

 ## Mediator (Behavioral)

 Define an object that encapsulates how a set of objects interact.
-Mediator promotes loose coupling by jeeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.